ikemen-launcher/batocera-quick-versus/README.md

 ## Install

-Download the project and put the directory in the `ports` system.
+Download the project and put the directory in the `ports` system: https://github.com/ikemen-launcher/batocera-quick-versus/releases

 After updating the game list, you should be able to see `Ikemen Quick Versus` in `ports` system.